Beat-The-Keys/BeatTheKeys/README.md

 ## Linting
 Disabled lint rules below:
   * wrong-import-position: disabled in app.py for the `import models` statement
-  * invalid-envvar-default: disabled in app.py to avoid errors for `int(os.getenv('PORT', 8081)`.
-We may remove this in sprint 2.
+  * invalid-envvar-default: disabled in app.py to avoid errors for `int(os.getenv('PORT', 8081)`
   * ignored-classes=scoped_session,SQLAlchemy: added `scoped_session` and `SQLAlchemy` to avoid `no-member` errors
+  * consider-using-enumerate: disabled in app.py in order to `walk 2 lists at the same time`
+  * too-many-arguments: disabled in app.py to `pass all the DB information`